anand40090/gitlab-installation/README.md

 You'll need the following information to register the runner:

-GitLab URL: The address of your GitLab instance (e.g., http://gitlab.example.com).
+GitLab URL: The address of your GitLab instance (e.g., http://gitlab.example.com). >> Use http://localhost:80
 GitLab registration token: Obtain it from your GitLab project under Settings > CI/CD > Runners.
 Description: The name/description of the runner.
 Tags: Optional tags to associate with the runner.